[All photos by BUILD LLC]

 Construction (5 months):

 Though we mentioned the challenges of being your own client in the design phase, during the construction phase, however, being your own client has a huge payoff.
 We were able to short-circuit many processes and roll through decisions on the spot.
-Many of the decisions could be made right there on site, designs could be penciled out on 2x4s rather than going back to the office and generating AutoCAD drawings, PDFs and emails.
+Many of the decisions could be made right there on site, design clarifications could be penciled out on 2x4s rather than going back to the office and generating AutoCAD drawings, PDFs and emails.
 There was no halt in momentum.
-It also didn’t hurt that the house was a relatively simple box.
+It also didn’t hurt that the new house was a relatively simple geometry.
 And we were game for taking a few calculated risks (like ordering windows way early to reduce time factors) since we knew we could make adjustments later if we made mistakes.
-Luckily, we didn’t make many mistakes.
+Luckily, we didn’t make many mistakes and completed our Case Study in about half the time of a similar type of custom home.

 Construction Budget (Market Rate)